 May the rest of us continue to exercise good form, polite and protective distance with those around us.
 Whatever be the case, the next chapter in humanity unfolds.

 Welcome to the .116th edition of Prescriptions.
-We recently closed out some summer exhibitions, preparing now for the fall.
 Here is our review of the week in the arts.

 Sally Mann’s experiments with old methods of photography speak to her subject matter.
 Both are ephemeral yet physical, taking careful stock of time, moments passing and becoming memories.
 Text by Alexandra Gilliams / XIBT Magazine.

 As part of an ongoing initiative, photographers of Magnum Photos are sharing information and new work made in these strange and difficult times as the Covid-19 outbreak has imposed restrictions in movement.
 Including works of Alex Majoli, Peter van Agtmael, Alec Soth, Mark Power, Alessandra Sanguinetti, and others.
 Ongoing, Magnum Photos.